KrauseFx/walkwithfriends/README.md

 ## Telegram commands

 ```
-/free Available for a call
+free - available for a call
-/confirm Confirm a call
-/newcontact [name] Add a new contact
+newcontact - [name] Add a new contact
+contacts - list all your contacts
+help - print help screen
 ```